 All students engaged in environment-behavior research and/or design at a graduate level are invited to apply to participate.

-The 8th annual graduate student workshop will take place on Wednesday, June 6, 2018, in Oklahoma City, Oklahoma, concurrent with the EDRA49 Pre-Conference Intensives.
+The 9th annual Graduate Student Mentoring Workshop will take place on Wednesday, May 22, 2019, in Brooklyn, concurrent with the EDRA50 Pre-Conference Intensives.
 During the day-long workshop each student selected will present their work during a 45-minute time slot which includes 10 minutes presentation of their thesis/dissertation work to date followed by 30-35 minutes of feedback and discussion with mentors.

-These extended workshop session are intended to provide focused feedback on the specific work of the presenter as well as general direction related to furthering and improving graduate-level work.
+These extended workshop sessions are intended to provide focused feedback on the specific work of the presenter as well as general direction related to furthering and improving graduate-level work.